How to Become a Speech-Language Pathologist

 Detail oriented.
 Speech-language pathologists must take detailed notes on progress and treatment.

-Speech-language pathologists must be able to listen to and communicate with their patient in order to determine the right course of treatment.
+Listening skills.
+Speech-language pathologists must listen to symptoms and concerns to decide on the appropriate course of treatment.